-Whatever your feelings about Valentine’s Day in normal times, there’s something about the excuse it gives us to punctuate the seemingly endless and formless lockdown days with a special meal that is appealing to us all this year.
-With restaurants and bars closed, we're all going to have to take to our own kitchens to whip up a feast instead and this three-course menu idea from A Love of Eating: Recipes from Tart London is here to help.
+Whatever your feelings about Valentine’s Day in normal times, there’s something about the excuse it gives us to punctuate the seemingly endless and formless lockdown days with a special meal that appeals to us all this year.
+And when it comes to deciding what to make, this three-course menu from A Love of Eating: Recipes from Tart London is giving us all of the feels.
 Oozy saffron butter ravioli?
-Crispy skinned chicken supremes?
+Crispy-skinned chicken supremes?
 Burnished hazelnut meringues drizzled with chocolate?
 We’re in love.

 Zesty creamy ricotta and a burst of oozing saffron butter forms the filling in these handmade ravioli.
 If there’s anything that says I love you, it’s these little luxury parcels, served up with a drizzle of olive oil, torn rocket and Parmesan.

 “This is a really good dish – like, really good.
 It sings and dances all the way to a happy place”, say the Tart London duo of this tender, juicy pan-fried chicken supreme, served up with balsamic-roasted tomatoes, aromatic garlic mash and a fragrant basil oil.
-Jemima and Lucy advocate using either chicken supreme with the bone in or chicken breast with the skin on for this recipe: "we always cook chicken breasts with the skin on – it tastes so much better and helps it to stay moist".
+Jemima and Lucy advocate using either chicken supremes with the bone in or chicken breasts with the skin on for this recipe.

-Chewy and crisp hazelnut meringues pair perfectly with toffee-like vanilla-poached pears.
+Chewy and crisp hazelnut meringues pair perfectly with Champagne and vanilla-poached pears.
 Serve on your best plates with a meringue, a dollop of cream or crème fraîche, a poached pear half and a drizzle of melted chocolate.
 Divine.